gmeligio/project-gen/API.md

 - *Type:* projen.JsonFile

-The command to run in order to synthesize the code to Terraform compatible JSON.
+The command to run in order to synthesize the CDKTF application.

 ---